Sinu1X/Roblox-Cool-Camera/README.md

 Then you need to create an ImageLabel in this ScreenGui, insert any rbxassetid in Image property of ImageLabel.

 Thats all!
 Thanks for using.

+Ah, also there's recoil system for my game.
+You can delete this part if you want.
+(47-86 lines)